Need more Leads?

 A 1:1 sales meeting is more than a chance to discuss what’s working and what isn’t.
 It’s also a chance to look for new opportunities for improvement and growth.
 Some sales managers think they don’t have time to do a 1:1 meeting with each rep, but in reality, managers benefit from this process as much as their reps do.

-1:1 sales meetings present a regular opportunity to open the lines of communication between the sales manager and each sales rep, which leads to new ideas and improvements of the team’s sales process.
+1:1 sales meetings present a regular opportunity to open the lines of communication between the sales manager and each sales rep, which leads to new ideas and improvements in the team’s sales process.

 Another important thing sales managers should be ready to do in 1:1 meetings is provide tools and resources to make their reps more successful.